 Are you planning to move in the future?

 There are a few scenarios where it makes the most sense to replace the compressor and not invest in a new system, even if the air conditioning system is over 15 years old.
 An example would be in a house you plan to move out of within a year.
 Usually, a new air conditioner does not increase the value of your home, so you can limit your cost by doing only the minimum of a compressor replacement.

 Is the house a rental property?

-A good rule of thumb for a rental property is to assume the tenant doesn’t care about your stuff.
-This includes the air conditioner.
-Many tenants will use and abuse the AC by not changing the filter or scheduling routine maintenance etc., which causes systems to fail much sooner than they usually would.
+A good rule of thumb for a rental property is to assume the tenant doesn’t care about your stuff, including the air conditioner.
+Many tenants will use and abuse the AC by not changing the filter or scheduling routine maintenance, which causes systems to fail much sooner than usual.
 Most investors don’t want to overspend on AC, especially when the tenant will turn around and abuse the new system.
-In this scenario, the goal is to get as much out of the existing system before replacing it to ensure that you are not throwing money away.
+In this scenario, the goal is to get as much out of the existing system before replacing it to ensure you are not throwing money away.

 What Causes A Compressor To Fail